cjabradshaw/SahulHuman/README.md

 The code also requires the source code: 'matrixOperators.r' (provided in this repository), as well as the following data files:

 - 'world2013lifetable.csv' (modern human demographic data from Bradshaw & Brook.
 2014.
-Human population reduction is not a quick fix for environmental problems.
-Proceedings of the National Academy of Sciences of the USA 111: 16610–16615. doi:10.1073/pnas.1410465111)
+Human population reduction is not a quick fix for environmental problems. <i>Proceedings of the National Academy of Sciences of the USA</i> 111: 16610–16615. doi:10.1073/pnas.1410465111)
 - 'ClimateSahul_Npp.csv' (hindcasted net primary production values for northern Sahul produced by the LOVECLIM global circulation model)